-Jesus continued to teach the people by day while he instructed the apostles and evangelists at night.
-On Friday he declared a fur-1700 lough of one week that all his followers might go home or to their friends for a few days before preparing to go up to Jerusalem for disciples refused to leave him, and the multitude was daily increasing in size, so much so that David Zebedee desired to establish a new encampment, but Jesus refused consent.
+1 Jesus continued to teach the people by day while he instructed the apostles and evangelists at night.
+On Friday he declared a furlough of one week that all his followers might go home or to their friends for a few days before preparing to go up to Jerusalem for the Passover.
+But more than one half of his disciples refused to leave him, and the multitude was daily increasing in size, so much so that David Zebedee desired to establish a new encampment, but Jesus refused consent.
 The Master had so little rest over the Sabbath that on Sunday morning, March 27, he sought to get away from the people.
 Some of the evangelists were left to talk to the multitude while Jesus and the twelve planned to escape, unnoticed, to the opposite shore of the lake, where they proposed to obtain much needed rest in a beautiful park south of Bethsaida-Julias.
 This region was a favorite resorting place for Capernaum folks; they were all familiar with these parks on the eastern shore.